Fūma no Kojirō: Original video animations

 A twelve-episode OVA series was produced by Animate Film and J.C.
 Staff.
 It was split in two arcs of six episodes each.
 The first arc was released between June 1 and August 2, 1989.
 The second arc was released between September 21 and December 1, 1990.
 An additional one-episode OVA was released on November 21, 1992.

-Episode list
+Episodes

 Drama

 A thirteen-episode live-action television drama series adaptation was announced in July 2007.
 It was broadcast from October to December 2007.
 The opening theme is "Ryūsei Rocket" performed by An Cafe and the ending theme is "Eien no Setsuna" (永遠の刹那) performed by On/Off.